wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 **M:**&ensp;Just as I feel now.
 You keep on insisting that my inner state is moulded by outer events.
 It is just not so.
 Whatever happens, I remain.
-At the root of my beïng is pure awareness, a speck of intense light.
-This speck, by its very nature, radiates and creätes pictures in space and events in time — effortlessly and spontaneöusly.
+At the root of my being is pure awareness, a speck of intense light.
+This speck, by its very nature, radiates and creates pictures in space and events in time — effortlessly and spontaneously.
 As long as it is merely aware, there are no problems.
-But when the discriminative mind comes into beïng and creätes distinctions, pleasure and pain arise.
+But when the discriminative mind comes into being and creates distinctions, pleasure and pain arise.
 During sleep the mind is in abeyance and so are pain and pleasure.
-The process of creätion continues, but no notice is taken.
+The process of creation continues, but no notice is taken.
 The mind is a form of consciousness, and consciousness is an aspect of life.
-Life creätes everything but the Supreme is beyond all.
+Life creates everything but the Supreme is beyond all.

 **Q:**&ensp;The Supreme is the master and consciousness — his servant.

 **M:**&ensp;The master is *in* consciousness, not beyond it.
-In terms of consciousness the Supreme is creätion and dissolution, concretion and abstraction, the focal and the universal.
+In terms of consciousness the Supreme is creation and dissolution, concretion and abstraction, the focal and the universal.
 It is also neither.
 Words do not reach there, nor mind.

-**Q:**&ensp;The *jnani* seems to be a very lonely beïng, all by himself.
+**Q:**&ensp;The *jnani* seems to be a very lonely being, all by himself.

 **M:**&ensp;He is alone, but he is all.
-He is not even a beïng.
-He is the beïngness of all beïngs.
+He is not even a being.
+He is the beingness of all beings.
 Not even that.
 No words apply.
 He is what he is, the ground from which all grows.

 **Q:**&ensp;Are you not afraid to die?

 **M:**&ensp;I shall tell you how my <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>’s *guru* died.
-After announcing that his end was nearing, he stopped eating, without changeïng the routine of his daily life.
+After announcing that his end was nearing, he stopped eating, without changing the routine of his daily life.
 On the eleventh day, at prayer time he was singing and clapping vigorously and suddenly died!
 Just like that, between two movements, like a blown out candle.
 Everybody dies as he lives.
 I am not afraid of death because